kcris/phenix-challenge/carrefour.dsi/phenix-challenge/readme.md

 There are two available repository implementations
 * an `in-memory` repository: loads all sales information for all days/stores in memory.
 Merging is straight forward.
 But given the memory constraints, will not be able to handle a large volume of data (in a real-world test).
 * an `on-disk` repository: stores all sales information for each pair `{day,store}` into a separate file.
 Merging happens by map-reducing multiple files to a single structure.
 We only load 2 such sales informations at a time in the memory, which allows implementing the memory constraints.
-(In case this is still not enough, we can further split the sales information into chunks, in a future version).
+(In case this is still not enough, we can maybe further split the sales information into chunks?).

 Technical details:
 * plain java application, minimal or no dependencies